 Welcome Winter With Ice Skating

-For classic fall family fun, head to one of arguably one of New York City's most beautiful ice skating rinks (in Bryant Park), which begin opening as early as October.
-From indoor to outdoor rinks, take your pick.
-For example, there's the iconic one at Rockefeller Center, Lasker Rink in Harlem, and the unique outdoor Runway Rink at the TWA Hotel.
+For classic fall family fun, head to one of New York City's most beautiful ice skating rinks, the rink at Bryant Park, which typically opens in late October.
+There are other rinks to choose from, too, both indoor and outdoor.
+For example, there's the iconic one at Rockefeller Center and the Lasker Rink in Harlem.